mcaibad2/Apache-Cordova-Share-plugin/README.md

-# Apache Cordova share Android plugin
+# Apache Cordova share plugin
 By Andreas Daskalopoulos

 ## Using the plugin

+### Android

-* Add java code to your project's build source
+* Add SharePlugin.java to your project's build source

-* Register the plugin in the plugins.xml file
+* Register the plugin in the config.xml file

 ```xml
 <plugin name="SharePlugin" value="com.phonegap.plugins.share.SharePlugin" />